dockstore/dockstore/_docs/checker-workflows.md

 * log.stderr

 #### Note on CLI usage
 For existing dockstore commands (tools and workflows), entry refers to the path of a specific tool or workflow.
-For checker workflows, entry refers to the path of the parent entry.
+For checker workflows, entry refers to the path of the original entry.
 It does not refer to the checker workflow's path.

 ## Adding a checker workflow
 Currently, you can add checker workflows to existing tools and workflows.